spring-projects/spring-webflow/build-spring-webflow/resources/readme.txt

 * spring-faces-2.0.0.jar
 - Contents: The Spring Faces module, containing Spring's integration with Java Server Faces (JSF) and additional JSF functionality.
-- Dependencies: spring-webflow, spring-javascript, JSF API
+- Dependencies: spring-webflow, spring-js, JSF API

 For an exact list of project dependencies, see each project's ivy file at "projects/${project_name}/ivy.xml".